 Since last year there have been new business openings in the area.

-A lot of these new businesses are replacing long-vacant storefronts and boxes.
+A lot of these new businesses are replacing long-time vacant storefronts and boxes.

 There are more eateries and bars excited to join the trend.
 Soon to come are a Greek restaurant, SoBol, Bakuto, and more.

-Real estate agents also note they are continuing to see an increase of interest in the area.
+Real estate agents also noted they have received more interest in the area.

-Lindenhurst has seen economic difficulties in the last decade.
-Their downtown suffered after the recession.
+Lindenhurst has seen economic difficulties in the last decade after the recession.
 Both Hurricane Irene and Sandy devastated their shores.
+More recently, the COVID-19 pandemic has put a halt on many store openings and construction in the area.

 Lindenhurst has good things going.
 With the infrastructure grant from the county, development of ‘The Wel’, and new businesses in the area, a revitalized downtown is in its near future.